-A Tetra Pak package has a thin layer of polymer, or plastic, to prevent moisture getting in or out and to keep contents fresh.
-It is also in our caps, closures and straws.
+A Tetra Pak package has thin layers of polymer, or plastic, to prevent moisture getting in or out and to keep the product inside fresh.
+Plastic is also in our caps, closures and straws.
 Our long-term ambition is for all our chilled and ambient packages to be made from renewable alternatives to oil-based plastics.

 In 2011, we launched the industry's first caps made from bio-based polymers.
 Derived from Brazilian sugar cane ethanol, they look exactly the same as conventional caps but have a significantly lower carbon footprint.
 Where bio-based caps are available, customers can easily switch without additional investment or modifications to filling machines.
 Recyclability is not impacted, as the new materials are processed together with conventional polymers without restrictions.
 We can now offer bio-based caps for all advanced packaging formats.

 By 2014, we had created the world's first fully renewable package for liquid food, the Tetra Rex® Bio-Based, made with bio-based cap, neck and film.
-By the end of 2016, we had delivered over 100 million of these renewable packages to meet customer demand.
+By early 2018, we had delivered more than half a billion fully renewable packages to meet customer demand.
 In the same year, we also launched the Tetra Brik® Aseptic 1000 Edge with Bio-based LightCap™ 30.
 It is the first aseptic package to have a film and cap made from sugar cane-based plastic.
-Combined with the paperboard, this lifts the share of materials from renewable sources in the package to above 80 percent, the threshold for four-star certification from Vinçotte.
+Combined with the paperboard, this lifts the share of materials from renewable sources in the package to above 80 percent, the threshold for four-star certification from testing company TÜV Austria.

-We are working with a number of our stakeholder partners to explore these issues, while also continuing to assess alternatives like other plant-based materials, organic waste and algae.
-For example, we have formed an agreement with Braskem, the largest thermoplastic resin producer in the Americas and are now using low-density polyethylene derived from sugar cane for coatings in all our packages produced in Brazil.
+We are working with partners to further explore these issues, while also continuing to assess alternatives like other plant-based materials, organic waste and algae.
+For example, we have formed an agreement with Braskem, the largest thermoplastic resin producer in the Americas and are now using low-density polyethylene derived from sustainably-sourced sugar cane for coatings in all our packages produced in Brazil.
 A Code of Conduct including social and environmental criteria guides Braskem's sourcing and is part of our agreement.
+Braskem have committed that by 2020 they will be able to certify 100 percent of the bio-ethanol used for our bio-polymer to the Bonsucro standard (up from around 40 percent in 2017).

 Find out more about polymers: